shawnbrown/datatest/docs/intro/tour-of-datatest.rst

         elements if they are strings, tuples, non-iterable objects, or nested mappings.

-    .. group-tab:: Mapping of Groups
+    .. tab:: Mapping of Groups

         A mapping of groups of elements: